-To shower the night before, have their clothes ironed and bag set by the door is preparation for tomorrow.
-Sounds simple, right?
-Well these are basic elements of success that are commonly overlooked.
-In order to reach their full potential, youth must fully understand the importance of preparation and making it a habit.
+To shower the night before and have their clothes ironed and bag set by the door is preparation for the next day.
+These are basic elements of success that are commonly overlooked.
+In order to reach their full potential, they must fully understand the importance of preparation and making it a habit.

 For example, ask them if they ever woke up, took a shower, but skipped breakfast and rushed to work?
-They may have felt tired, hungry, and it showed in their work performance.
+They may have felt tired and hungry, and it showed in their work performance.

 The action of preparation is very critical to their success.
-It helps them achieve the results they want much faster, rather than simply "going with the flow".
+It helps them achieve the results they want much faster, rather than simply "going with the flow."